-(g) A Mini-Cam Operator or Microvan Operator shall have a minimum call of four (4) hours for work on a day off.
-Any such work shall be compensated in accordance with Section 19.05(c).
-This subparagraph shall not apply whenever the Mini-Cam is used with Studio Cameras on the same program and at the same location.
+(g) An employee shall have a minimum call of four (4) hours for work on a day off.
+Any such four hour call is voluntary and shall be compensated in accordance with Section 19.05(c).
+When the shift assignment exceeds four (4) hours, the minimum call shall revert to the standard minimum call as described in 19.02.